-My child is not receiving free school meals

-If your child is on the school roll, not older than 16 and is financially eligible for free school meals but is not receiving them, for instance:

-- because they are being educated at home, or - they cannot eat the school meals because of dietary or sensory requirements you can write to the school using template letter D.
+My child is not receiving free school meals If your child is on the school roll, not older than 16 and is financially eligible for free school meals but is not receiving them, for instance: - because they are being educated at home, or - they cannot eat the school meals because of dietary or sensory requirements

-ALL CHILDREN AT INDEPENDENT AND NON-MAINTAINED SCHOOLS

-Currently, if a child (of any age) is on the roll of an independent or non-maintained school, there is no legal duty on either the school or the local authority to provide them with free school meals.

-However local authorities have a power to do so3.
+Write to the school using template letter D ALL CHILDREN AT INDEPENDENT AND NON-MAINTAINED SCHOOLS Currently, if a child (of any age) is on the roll of an independent or non-maintained school, there is no legal duty on either the school or the local authority to provide them with free school meals.
+However local authorities have a power to do so4.
 This means that they can provide a free school meal, and must consider properly whether to do so.
 But there is no automatic legal right.

-What you can do

-If your child is in this position and you believe that there are good reasons why the local authority should provide them with free school meals, you can ask the local authority to exercise its power and provide them.
+What you can do If your child is in this position and you believe that there are good reasons why the local authority should provide them with free school meals, you can ask the local authority to exercise its power and provide them.

-If your child is in this position, your can write to the local authority using template letter A.

-If the local authority agrees to use its power to provide free school meals, you can then ask them to make reasonable adjustments (see page 1) such as giving your child a supermarket voucher, if this is needed.

-EDUCATION OTHERWISE THAN AT SCHOOL (EOTAS) - ENGLAND

-Where children of any age are in receipt of a package of 'education otherwise than at school' (EOTAS) which means they are not on a school roll, and they would otherwise be eligible for free school meals, failure to provide funding for a meal "may be a breach of Article 14 ECHR, if children who are receiving state provided education, other than at a school, are not provided with meals".
+If your child is in this position, write to the local authority using template letter A If the local authority agrees to use its power to provide free school meals, you can then ask them to make reasonable adjustments (see page 1) such as giving your child a supermarket voucher, if this is needed.
+EDUCATION OTHERWISE THAN AT SCHOOL (EOTAS) - ENGLAND Where children of any age are in receipt of a package of "education otherwise than at school" ("EOTAS") which means they are not on a school roll, they are not eligible for free school meals and the local authority has neither a duty nor a power to provide them under the law set out above.
+It is possible to ask the local authority to provide your child with free school meals under its 'social care' duties under section 2(4) of the Chronically Sick and Disabled Persons Act 1970.
+This states that local authorities must make necessary arrangements to meet the needs of disabled children in their area, including by providing meals.

-The government is preparing guidance for local authorities (expected in March 2024) to ensure that local authorities are providing access to a meal for those with EOTAS.

-If your child is in this position, please see template letter B.
+If your child is in this position, see template letter B